inferno-collection/Docs/docs/programs/creators.md

 - Custom thumbnails on most uploads

 What we offer:
-- We'll provide access to the resource in exchange for a video — simple and fair
+- We'll provide access to the resource in exchange for a video — a straightforward and fair exchange
 - We'll post any Inferno Collection related videos you make in our Discord
 - Discounts for Early Access resources
 - Access to Creator channel to communicate directly with us